-- Pest identification: As with any pest control strategy, the first step is identifying which pests are present and which pests are likely to present a problem in the future.
+- Pest identification; As with any pest control strategy, the first step is identifying which pests are present and which pests are likely to present a problem in the future.
 Every pest is different; they have their own behaviours and biology, and they require different approaches to treatment.
-In the agricultural sectors, the situation is complicated by the fact that some pests are useful, necessary even.
 Identifying which pests are present or likely to be present and what their impact on the business enables pest control technicians to identify the most effective and least hazardous treatment options available.

 - Documentation: Comprehensive monitoring goes hand in hand with good record keeping.
-The documentation for IPM should provide a detailed record of the pests’ lifecycles and note any changes that are observed.
+The documentation for IPM should provide a detailed record of the pests’ lifecycles and note any changes.
 You should also make sure to record any information relevant to future decision-making regarding treatment methods.

 - Prevention: Like any effective pest control strategy, IPM needs to include a prevention plan as well as treatment.
 Whereas the treatment plan will address pests that are already present, prevention aims to reduce the number of pests that access the area to begin with.
 Once the IPM provider has completed their inspection, they will be able to suggest any further actions that will keep pests away.
 Practising good cleaning and hygiene habits throughout the business is always an effective pest prevention measure.
 Any food or produce stored on-site needs to be kept well away from crops to avoid attracting pests.
-Buildings should also be checked for entry points.
-Any cracks or gaps you find need to be sealed to prevent entry.
+Any cracks or gaps you find need to be sealed to prevent pest entry.

 What Methods do Pest Controllers Use in Integrated Pest Management?